unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/SimpleFeed.md

     ```

 To make it possible to data bind to an `IFeed<T>`, the MVUX analyzers read the `WeatherModel`
-and will generate a proxy type called `BindableWeatherModel`, which exposes properties that the View can data bind to.
+and generate a proxy type called `BindableWeatherModel`, which exposes properties that the View can data bind to.

-1. Open the file `MainView.xaml` and replace the `Page` content with the following:
+1. Open the file `MainView.xaml` and replace the `Page` contents with the following:

     ```xaml
     <TextBlock Text="{Binding CurrentWeather.Temperature}" />